Cristian Ramírez (Ecuadorian footballer)

-Cristian Leonel Ramírez Zambrano (/es/; born 12 August 1994) is an Ecuadorian professional footballer who plays as a left-back for Lokomotiv Moscow of the Russian Premier League.
-Fast, intelligent, ambidextrous and a great dribbler are the qualities of Ramirez which has led to the foreign press comparing him to Roberto Carlos.
+Cristian Leonel Ramírez Zambrano (/es/; born 12 August 1994) is an Ecuadorian professional footballer who plays as a left-back for Lokomotiv Moscow of the Russian Premier League and the Ecuador national team.
+An ambidextrous dribbler, Ramirez has had the foreign press comparing him to Roberto Carlos.

 Club career

 Independiente Jose Teran

 Having started out early with CSCyD Brasilia, he was signed in 2009 by Independiente Jose Teran.
-A promising young left-back, even as to being compared to the legendary Roberto Carlos, his professional debut came on 28 August 2011, against El Nacional, fully completing everyone's expectations of his abilities on-field, and started most of his 2011 Serie A games.
-Throughout the season, he was an incredible defender and attacker against the league's top teams, like LDU Quito, Deportivo Quito, and Barcelona SC.
-He also gained a fearsome reputation, having stopped on their tracks promising young Ecuadorian talents such as Fidel Martinez and Renato Ibarra; the latter being during Ramirez' debut.
+His professional debut came on 28 August 2011, against El Nacional, and started most of his 2011 Serie A games.
+Throughout the season, he was a defender and attacker against the league's top teams, like LDU Quito, Deportivo Quito, and Barcelona SC.
+He also gained a reputation, having stopped on their tracks young Ecuadorian talents such as Fidel Martinez and Renato Ibarra; the latter being during Ramirez' debut.

 Ramírez continued to play with the starting eleven for the 2012 season.
-After garnering so much international attention, he had trials with Borussia Dortmund, though he could not be signed by the club then due to UEFA rules restricting signage of foreign players under 18, and a 10-day trial with Harry Redknapp's Tottenham Hotspur, which began on 3 April 2012.
+After garnering international attention, he had trials with Borussia Dortmund, though he could not be signed by the club then due to UEFA rules restricting signage of foreign players under 18, and a 10-day trial with Harry Redknapp's Tottenham Hotspur, which began on 3 April 2012.